FAQs

 Who is cleaning up the debris in the neighborhood?

-SPS has made arrangements for debris removal.
-Residents who would like debris removed from their homes should contact SPS by emailing ContactSPS@pccairframe.com or the contact section of SPSupdates.com/contact.
+SPS has made arrangements for debris removal from yards and roofs/gutters.
+Residents who would like debris removed should contact SPS by emailing ContactSPS@pccairframe.com or the contact section of SPSupdates.com/contact.

 Future of Plant/Employees